-The beginning fund balance, while not a true "revenue", is a major source of funding for the 2013 Budget.
+The beginning fund balance, while not a true "revenue", is a major source of funding for the 2015 Budget.
 Fund balance is created from monies saved in previous years for specific capital projects or operating contingencies, and revenue received above the amounts appropriated for expenditure.
-Fund balance will decrease in the 2013 Budget compared to the 2012 Budget due to the use of impact fee reserves and enterprise funds for the City's Capital Program.
-The fund balance will continue to decline over the next five years as major capital projects, which are included in the Capital Program, are completed.
+Fund balance will increase in the 2015 Budget compared to the 2014 Budget due to the capital improvement cycle.
+Impact fee reserves and enterprise funds, primarily from loans in Water Enterprise will be spent in future years in the City's Capital Program.
+The fund balance will decline over the next five years as major capital projects, which are included in the Capital Program, are completed.
 See the Capital Program Section for details on the 5-Year Program.

-The 2012 Revised Budget includes capital projects, which were budgeted in prior years but not completed before 2011 and assumes these, as well as new 2012 projects, will be completed by year end.
+The 2014 Revised Budget includes capital projects, which were budgeted in prior years but not completed before 2013 and assumes these, as well as new 2014 projects, will be completed by year end.
 After the year ends, a supplemental budget will be presented to City Council to re-appropriate the ending balances of capital projects remaining incomplete.